-This guideline should be used as the starting point and frequently referenced throughout the development process (planning, design, construction).
+This guideline should be used frequently throughout the development process (planning, design, construction).
 It is meant to be augmented and supported by dedicated Metrolinx staff throughout the process.
 It describes how the Developer and its team should be coordinating with Metrolinx, third parties and other stakeholders for efficiency and alignment with the process for a Corridor Development Permit.